eclipse/milo/CONTRIBUTING.md

 You do this by adding the `-s` flag when you make the commit(s), e.g.

     $> git commit -s -m "Shave the yak some more"

+If the email address you used to sign the agreement differs from your global GitHub email, you'll need to configure your local Git environment.
+You can set the email for your commits using:

+    $> git config --global user.email "your-email@example.com"

+Alternatively, if you want to specify a different email for a specific repository, you can run the command inside that repository without the --global flag:

+    $> git config user.email "your-email@example.com"

 You can find all the details in the [Contributing via Git](http://wiki.eclipse.org/Development_Resources/Contributing_via_Git) document on the Eclipse web site.